-- Wait List Admits: Refer to the deadline on your admission letter
+Wait List Admits: Refer to the deadline on your admission letter

-- Spring Transfers: Within two weeks of date of admission letter
+- External Transfers: Within two weeks of date on your admission letter

 - From NYUHome, go to NYUAlbert and click on “Admissions Decision” in the upper right hand corner of your “Application Status” page.
 Click on "Decision Letter" if you haven't already done so.
 Then click "Accept/Decline Decision."

 - Submit your non-refundable enrollment deposit by credit card or electronic check.